 Hemorrhoid treatment: Are they serious or recurring?

-Your physician can discuss your treatment options, making recommendations based on the severity of your hemorrhoids, whether or not they prolapsed, and your risk of recurrence, as well as other factors.
+Your physician can discuss your treatment options, making recommendations based on the severity and duration of your hemorrhoids, whether or not they prolapsed, and your risk of recurrence, as well as other factors.
 Some ways hemorrhoid doctors treat piles include:

 Sclerotherapy is more commonly known as hemorrhoid shots or hemorrhoid injections.
 These injections treat relatively minor hemorrhoids by injecting a liquid into the swollen tissues nest to the inflamed hemorrhoid..
 The medicine shrinks swollen hemorrhoidal tissue.